-MIT engineers have designed a food sensor, made from an array of silk microneedles, that can pierce through the plastic packaging of foods to sample for bacterial contamination and spoilage.
+MIT engineers have designed a food sensor, made from a series of silk microneedles, that can pierce through the plastic food packaging to sample for bacterial contamination and spoilage.
 The Velco-like device pierces the packaging and the food via silk microneedles that suck in material through capillary action.

 Once the tiny holes on the needles draw fluid towards the back of the sensor, the analysis occurs.
 Two kinds of specialized “bioinks” react to the bacterial presence and certain pH levels, which respectively detect contamination and spoilage.

 While there have been several advances aimed at tackling the dual issues of contamination and food waste, from transparent skins made of food waste to strawberries dipped in silk, none of these creation are widely used yet.
 But MIT’s food sensor hopes to tackle both problems at once and gain widespread recognition.

 To test out this microneedle strip, the researchers injected a piece of raw fish with E. coli, salmonella and a non-contaminated control fluid.
 They also waited for it to, essentially, rot.
 The strip did indeed work, showing a positive for the bacterium in about 16 hours and indicating spoilage a few hours after that.

 While it’s useful in times of outbreaks such as the recent salmonella contamination in onions and peaches, these sensors could also be used by consumers to check if a product past its expiration date is indeed spoiled.